Jump to:

 It’s also one of the richest, most cultured, and most visited cities in the states and a constant magnet for tourists from all around the world.
 And trust us — there are some great places to stay.
 Let us be your guide!

-The 5 Best Parts of Chicago
+The 5 Best Places to Stay in Chicago

 Our selection mostly covers the central and northern areas of the city.
 The southern parts are not bad or unsafe — Hyde Park, for example, is beautiful, and it’s the seat of Chicago University — but they’re not usually considered as attractive as the northern parts.